Jfernandez27/jfernandez27/README.md

 ## 🚀 What I’m Working On

+Here are some of the main projects I’m currently involved in:

 | Project         | Description                                                  | Tech Stack                    | Status                                    | Link                                 |
 | --------------- | ------------------------------------------------------------ | ----------------------------- | ----------------------------------------- | ------------------------------------ |
 | EduPro360       | School-management SaaS tailored to Venezuelan curricula and workflows | Laravel, Node.js, MariaDB, Tailwind | ![In Development](https://img.shields.io/badge/status-in--development-blue) | *(private repo)* |